-Make this Halloween the best ever with free travel treats and a chance to win a free trip to Cambodia, Central Europe or Egypt.
+Make this Halloween the best ever with free travel treats and a chance to win a free trip to Cambodia or Central Europe, or you can even take luxury tours in Switzerland which are great for travelers.
 This year we’re partnering with World Nomads and Intrepid Travel (and some other great brands) to share free travel resources, and award one lucky winner with an awesome, expenses-paid escape.
 Read on for more details about the treats, the trips, and how you can win!

 “In general, New Zealand has more comprehensive signage than a shopping mall.
 Signs along the highway will point you towards towns, popular attractions, scenic lookouts, campsites, picnic spots, and interesting-looking rocks.
 Yellow signs in towns will direct you to holiday parks, hostels, shops, and hospitals.
 And in the middle of absolutely nowhere, an information sign will explain a geological or historical point of interest about the rock you’re looking at.”

 “If you love those golden rays, then Australia won’t disappoint.
 The sunshine and weather, in general, are beautiful pretty much year round.
 There’s even the possibility of an endless summer experience if you travel north when the southern areas get a bit chilly.
 Just follow the backpacker rush that occurs from Sydney and Melbourne in May and June up the coast to Cairns to migrate with the warm weather.
 Australia’s dependably sunny weather means 365 days a year of beaches, surfing, camping and hiking no matter what season you arrive in.”

 Solo traveling is incredibly rewarding, but even the most independent travelers get broad-sided with loneliness at times.
 Denise Esser shares 12 tips on combating loneliness to help ensure that your solo journey will be an unforgettable experience.